chbrown/twilight/README.md

 ## `twitter-curl` options

+* `--accounts` should point to a file with OAuth Twitter account credentials.
+  Currently, the script will simply use a random row from this file.
 * `--query` can be any `track=whatever` or `locations=-18,14,68,44` etc. A querystring parsable string.
 * `--file` shouldn't require creating any directions, and the TIMESTAMP bit